martinvonz/jj/docs/FAQ.md

 to the old state, and `jj restore --from X` to restore the new working-copy commit to the new state.

+### How do I deal with divergent changes ('??' after the [change ID][glossary_change_id])?

+A [divergent change][glossary_divergent_change] represents a change that has two or more visible commits associated with it.
+To refer to such commits, you must use their [commit ID][glossary_commit_id].
+Most commonly, the way to resolve this is to abandon the unneeded commits (using `jj abandon <commit ID>`).
+If you would like to keep both commits with this change ID, you can `jj duplicate` one of them before abandoning it.

+Usually, the different commits associated with the divergent change ID should all appear in the log, but due to #2476, they may not.
+If that happens, you can either use `jj log -r 'all()' | grep <change id>` or disable the `revsets.short-prefixes` config option.

+### How do I deal with conflicted branches ('??' after branch name)?

+A [conflicted branch][branches_conflicts] is a branch that refers to multiple different commits because jj couldn't fully resolve its desired position.
+Resolving conflicted branches is usually done by setting the branch to the correct commit using `jj branch set <commit ID>`.

+Usually, the different commits associated with the conflicted branch should all appear in the log, but if they don't you can use `jj branch list`to show all the commits associated with it.

+[branches_conflicts]: branches.md#conflicts

 [config]: config.md

 [gitignore]: https://git-scm.com/docs/gitignore

+[glossary_change_id]: glossary.md#change-id

+[glossary_commit_id]: glossary.md#commit-id

+[glossary_divergent_change]: glossary.md#divergent-change

 [revsets]: revsets.md